By using cloud - init,you can perform a variety of configuration tasks.

 create the

-file andadd the follow information :instance-id: citest local-hostname: citest-1
+meta-datafile andadd the follow information :instance-id: citest local-hostname: citest-1

 -